 These viruses can also be passed by physical touch.
-Surfaces like doorknobs can become a carrier for a virus if a sick person touches it before a healthy person does.
+Surfaces like doorknobs can become a carrier for a virus if a sick person touches it.

-That’s why actions like washing hands with soap and water, covering your mouth when you cough or sneeze, and avoiding close contact with infected people are important in avoiding getting sick.
+That’s why actions like washing your hands with soap and water, covering your mouth when you cough or sneeze, and avoiding close contact with others are important steps to prevent spreading your virus to others.

 Fortunately, most sinus infections disappear without needing any prescription medication.

 The majority will respond well to over-the-counter (OTC) treatments with time.
 Without the use of antibiotics, close to 50% of all cases improve within a week, and 70% resolve within two weeks.

 There are several ways to help speed up this process with home remedies, while relieving pressure and pain from the sinuses: